sandipsubedi/notes_ruby_on_rails/docs/data_structures/arrays.md

 - LinkedList.

 ### %w
-- %w string literal creates an Array of String-s if you supply words separated by whitespaces inside the brackets.
+- %w string literal creates an Array of Strings if you supply words separated by whitespaces inside the brackets.
 - Treats given string as inside single quotes.

 ```rb